Professor Michelle Cini

 Teaching

-My teaching interests are primarily in the field of EU politics, the theory and practice of European integration, and comparative European politics.
+My teaching interests have primarily been in the field of EU politics, the theory and practice of European integration, and comparative European politics.
 I have also taught research methods to undergraduates in the context of the final year undergraduate Dissertation (Politics).
-I have taught across all undergraduate levels, at MSc level, and have supervised 13 PhD students to completion.
-I am particularly interested in finding new ways of engaging students in the study of EU politics, and with Oxford University Press have published, since 1991, one of the leading and most high-profile edited text books on EU Politics.
+I have taught across all undergraduate levels, at MSc level, and have supervised 15 PhD students to completion.